eatmorehufu/chess/README.md

 moves.
 There is a multi-level class inheritance structure to DRYly enable piece movement.

+## How To Play
+Download the repo.
+In the chess folder, run `./lib/chess.rb`.
+You may have to `chmod +x ./lib/chess.rb` first to make it executable.

 ## Features
 - Validates full range of chess movement, including en passant
 - Chess coordinate notation for ease of input